cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 From here your pull request is reviewed.
 Once you have implemented all reviewer feedback, your code is merged into the project.
 Congratulations, you're a contributor!

+### Development

+To spin up a development environment, run `./bin/start --dev` and concatenate the environment (--dap / --oss) and platform flag (--gke / --oc311 / oc310) of your choice.
+By default, the script deploys OSS to GKE, so no extra flags would be needed.

 ### Testing

 #### Unit testing